 I was 23 at that time, and the idea that cancer could happen to someone so young and that too, ovarian cancer, (which is usually diagnosed at 55) was totally unknown to everyone.
 But due to my persistent pushing; I eventually got diagnosed with Ovarian Cancer.

-I was advised that its better to have Surgery as soon as possible before the Ovarian Cancer could spread further.
+I was advised that it's better to have Surgery as soon as possible before the Ovarian Cancer could spread further.
 The time after that was no less than a rush for life.
-I was going from one doctor to another, hearing my own prognosis, something that has come out of the blue, listening to my prognosis number, hearing what all they are going to remove from my body, hearing about surgery, and it all took a lot of courage.
+I was going from one doctor to another, hearing my own prognosis, something that had come out of the blue, listening to my prognosis number, hearing what all they were going to remove from my body, hearing about surgery, and it all took a lot of courage.

-I was making an excel sheet on which doctor to talk to and what consultation to take.
+I was making an Excel sheet on which doctor to talk to and what consultation to take.
 We were running from one place to another.
-It takes a lot of courage to write about your own cancer, about the appointments, but I had to do it.
+It takes a lot of courage to write about your own cancer, and about the appointments, but I had to do it.

 Initially, the PET scan did not show that I was at an advanced stage; it showed that I was on stage 1 or stage 2 ovarian cancer, so I was feeling good and hopeful.
 But, when the Surgery happened, we realised that the PET scan had not detected everything.
 I underwent radical Surgery where both of my ovaries got removed.